Skip to main content

 Description

 Silver-gilt, embossed, chased, and engraved.
 Circular with a narrow rim, curved well and domed boss.
 Decorated overall with with mythological and natural aquatic figures and animals, and strapwork against a wavy background.
-The boss is inset with a plaque engraved with the arms of Fuller.
+The boss is inset with a later circular plaque engraved with the arms of Fuller.

 Notes

-History note: Sir Samuel Montague, first Lord Swaythling; sold Christie, Manson & Woods, London, 6-7 May 1924, Catalogue of the Renowned Collection of Silversmith's Work formed by the Right Hon.
+History note: Sir Samuel Montague, first Baron Swaythling; sold Christie, Manson & Woods, London, 6-7 May 1924, Catalogue of the Renowned Collection of Silversmith's Work formed by the Right Hon.
 Montagu, First Lord Swaythling being a part of The Swaythling Heirlooms, on the second day of sale, p.
 38, part of lot 113.

 Legal notes